jamieguinan/cti/README.md

  * for comparison via the function `String_is_none()`

 The advantage over using `NULL` is that it points to a legitimate `String` structure, so code that mistakenly accesses an "unset" string or fails to adequately check return values will see `"unset_string_or_empty_result"` instead of segfaulting.
 I don't pretend to write perfect code, and once in a while that `"unset_..."` string pops up, and it makes it much easier to go back and figure out where I went wrong.

+The `Makefile` isn't very tidy.
+There is some scaffolding and artifacts left over from different Linux platforms that I've experimented with.

 Since this is C and not C++, there is no `auto_ptr` and no garbage collection.
 I keep my code close to the left margin (minimal levels of conditionals and loops), and I'm not averse to using `goto` to jump to the end of the function, where you may find `String_clear()` calls for each of the `String *` variables in said function.